slacy/openmusictheory.github.io/framingFunctions.md

 ##Post-Cadential Function##

-The function of a post-cadential passage is described according to what kind of cadence—-PAC or HC--ended the theme.
+The function of a post-cadential passage is described according to what kind of cadence—PAC or HC—ended the theme.

 *Closing sections* follow themes that end PACs.
-They are variable in length—-maybe as short as a single measure or as long as eight.
+They are variable in length—maybe as short as a single measure or as long as eight.
 A closing sections functions to confirm the PAC that ended the theme, perhaps centering melodic action around scale degree 1, prolonging tonic with a pedal, alternating tonic and dominant harmonies, or repeating a cadential progression.

 [![](Graphics/form/cadentialextension.png)](Graphics/form/cadentialextension.png)